 Example 3: Contingent Liability

-A company faces a pending lawsuit with a potential payout of $50,000.
-The liability is recorded only if the outcome is likely and the amount can be reasonably estimated.
+A business faces a lawsuit with a potential payout of $50,000.
+This liability is only recorded if the loss is probable and estimable.

-• Accounting Entry: Disclosed in the notes to the financial statements.
+- Accounting Entry: Disclosed in the notes section of the financial statements.

 5. Importance of Liabilities